 Do you usually MC the event or talk between songs?

-We usually MC all of our events.
+We usually MC all of our events, but rarely talk that much in between songs.
 On occasion, the couple will have a pre-appointed MC for the evening and we don’t mind if that is the case.
 We are there for you to make announcements, play good music and provide some fun.
 If you want us to do more or less, we are flexible; after all, you are the customer.

 In some instances, clients can hire us just to MC an event and we have unique rates for these instances.
 Please inquire with us directly for more information.